Ways to Tackle Basic Plumbing Problems at Home: A Do-it-yourself Guide

 Can I fix a plumbing problem myself?

-Yes, you can fix minor plumbing issues yourself, by learning some basic plumbing skills.
+Yes, you can repair minor plumbing issues yourself by learning basic plumbing skills.

 What are the most frequent plumbing issues?